 Parrots may rapidly move their nictitating membrane when feeling threatened.
 This will keep their eyes moisturized while they focus on the threat.

 They’ll blink with their nictitating membrane when bobbing their heads up and down.
 This enables them to control any motion blur and prevent dizziness.

 Parrots rarely close their two main eyelids.
 Since they’re so thick, a parrot can’t see through them.

 These thicker eyelids are usually reserved for greater dangers to the eye.
 For example, a parrot might close its two eyelids when it sees a projectile coming.
-These eyelids then protect the cornea from harm.
+These eyelids protect the cornea from harm.

 Do Parrots Sleep with Their Eyes Open?